Water Conservation has a few goals to ensure the resource for future generations.

 Agriculture is a massive user of water and it crop irrigation accounts for 70% of the worlds freshwater usage.
 Obviously the agricultural sector in most countries is both politically and economically important and this leads to large subsides in this sector.

 Conservation advocates have suggested that these be removed in order to force farmers to become water smart and grow more water e crops and adopt less wasteful irrigation techniques.
+At a commercial level drip-irrigation systems are a type of water system that is designed to significantly reduce water usage.

 Waste water is an important factor in water management as if we use less water we create less waste.
+This type of water waste, if not treated correctly, is also a source of water pollution in the environment.

 The average person flushes the toilet five times a day, toilets make up around 31% of a households water consumption. this can be dramatically reduced by fitting modern water saving Flush & Fill Valves to your toilet cistern.